I want to know more about Potloc

 Who can mandate a study?keyboard_arrow_down

-In Canada, we work with municipalities like the city of Montreal or Joliette; commercial real estate companies like Ivanhoé Cambridge and Cadillac Fairview; and retailers such as Loblaws and Aldo.
+In North America, we work with consultancy firms like BCG, municipalities like the city of Montreal or Toronto; commercial real estate companies like Ivanhoé Cambridge and Cadillac Fairview; and retailers such as Loblaws and Aldo.

-In France, we work with cities such as Beauvais; shopping centre management companies like Alterea Cogedim and Klépierre; developers like BNP Real Estate; and retailers like Decathlon and Carrefour.
+In Europe, we work with cities such as Beauvais; shopping centre management companies like Alterea Cogedim and Klépierre; research firms like Roland Berger or Bain & Company, developers like BNP Real Estate; and retailers like Decathlon and Carrefour.

 Can you operate everywhere?keyboard_arrow_down